Cotillion Coach: History

-Later revivals
+The entire procession, which attracted universal attention and was admired as much for its originality as for the fully realized style with its baroque touches, was in perfect harmony with the richly decorated Rococo hall and was due solely to the invention of the Overhofmarskal.

+After the procession had driven around the hall, the coachman halted the winged elves before Their Majesties.
+The footmen jumped down, opened the carriage door, and the Elf Queen sprang out as lightly as a feather.
+After presenting Their Majesties with a splendid bouquet, with the dignity and grace of a queen, she recited a short poem composed for the occasion – a greeting from the Realm of the Elves, where, in the radiance of light, they rejoiced over all the good that had been done through the many years by the noble King and the gracious Queen, and from where, on this day as well, blessings were foretold for future happiness in the pursuit of all that is beautiful, noble, and great.

+The little ambassadress then stepped back into the carriage, and the procession continued to the center of the hall, after which the cotillion was danced until the carriage had been emptied of the rich abundance of flowers the elves had brought.

+At half past two, Their Majesties and the other members of the Royal Family withdrew and left the reception rooms of Christian VII's Palace, returning the same way they had come to the Residence Palace.
+The company then dispersed and gradually left the palace.

+The execution of the carriage and its accessories used at the ball had been arranged by the art dealer Ernst Bojesen, and the abundant floral decorations were supplied by Dina Schuldt & Co., Court Florists, both of whom were much praised for the way they had fulfilled the tasks entrusted to them.

+— Fredericia Dagblad, 10 April 1888.
+Translated from the Danish.

+Modern use

-Prior to the festivities in connection with the 18th birthday of Princess Margrethe on 15 April 1959, Frederik IX and Queen Ingrid had the cotillion coach refurbished.
+In 1958, prior to the festivities in connection with the 18th birthday of Princess Margrethe on 15 April 1958, Frederik IX and Queen Ingrid had the cotillion coach refurbished.
 At the birthday party, it was drawn into the Knight's Hall of Frederick VIII's mansion with Princess Anne Marie sitting inside it with a wealth of cotillion coach bouquets.

-For the 70th birthday of Queen Ingrid on 28 March 1980, it was decorated with flowers by florist Erik Bering.
+In 1980, for the 70th birthday of Queen Ingrid on 28 March 1980, it was decorated with flowers by florist Erik Bering.
 It was his first official assignment for the royal family.
 The idea was fostered by Princess Benedikte and the coach was drawn into the Kuppelsalen at Fredensborg Palace during the dinner.

-At the celebration of the silver anniversary of Constantin and Anne Marie in a tent in the garden of Fredensborg Palace in 1989, their two youngest grandchildren, Princess Theodora and Prince Philippos, were given a ride in the coach which was decorated with flowers and drawn by coachmen Jens Christiansen and Erik Kofoed.
+In 1989, at the celebration of the silver anniversary of Constantin and Anne Marie in a tent in the garden of Fredensborg Palace, their two youngest grandchildren, Princess Theodora and Prince Philippos, were given a ride in the coach which was decorated with flowers and drawn by coachmen Jens Christiansen and Erik Kofoed.